 Tongariro Alpine Crossing, New Zealand

-Hello everyone and welcome back to my blog, todays post is all about the famous tramping/hike track, Tongariro Alpine Crossing located in Tongariro National Park which is a World Heritage site which has dual status for both its natural and cultural significance.
+Hello everyone and welcome back to my blog.
+Todays post is all about the famous tramping/hike track, Tongariro Alpine Crossing.
+Located in Tongariro National Park which is a World Heritage site.
+It has dual status for both its natural and cultural significance.

-The hike took us 6 hours to complete, it is 19.4 kilometres / 12.1 miles long and reaches an altitude of 1,120 metres/ 6.760 feet.
-I did not suffer with altitude sickness at all which was good but, I highly doubt most people would at this altitude.
+The hike took us 6 hours to complete.
+The walk is 19.4 kilometres / 12.1 miles long and reaches an altitude of 1,120 metres/ 6.760 feet.
+I did not suffer with altitude sickness at all which was good.
+But, I highly doubt most people would at this altitude.

-A lot of the walk is a climb but the views are worth it, there are waterfalls, springs and emerald green lakes and not to mention the panoramic views (if you can sneak a peak in between the clouds.)
+A lot of the walk is a climb but the views are worth it.
+There are waterfalls, springs and emerald green lakes.
+Not to mention the panoramic views (if you can sneak a peak in between the clouds.)